Posted by Robert Half on 19 October 2016

 3. CIMA career options

 Many CIMA qualified accountants pursue commercial and strategy-based roles, such as commercial analysts and financial analysts.
 In such positions, you will operate across teams and departments, providing a link between finance and operations.
 An alternative is to look for financial management positions, such as financial manager or financial controller.
-These roles potentially put you on the path to becoming a finance director in future.
+These roles potentially put you on the path to becoming a finance director or CFO in the future.

 4. You can reach the top in business